jukben/euc-tricorder/README.md

        align="right" width="128" height="128" />
 </h1>

-EUC Tricorder is expermintal monitor application for your [EUC](https://en.wikipedia.org/wiki/Electric_unicycle).
+EUC Tricorder an is expermintal monitor application for your [EUC](https://en.wikipedia.org/wiki/Electric_unicycle).

-This project currently supports only iOS platform and it has companion app for Pebble Watch (sweet nostalgia).
+This project currently supports iOS platform only and it has companion app only Pebble Watch (sweet nostalgia).
 It's based on my previous project - [kingsong-web-controller](https://github.com/jukben/kingsong-web-controller).

-The goal is to create the best OSS monitor/diagnostic tool (official apps are always bit clumsy, EUC World is only for Android and Darknessbot is not my fav) for [EUC](https://en.wikipedia.org/wiki/Electric_unicycle) to guide me on my adventures with my lovely KingSong 18XL unicycle.

-This project is heavily under construction.
-I'm building it primarily to please my self.
-But I'm playing with an idea that at some point it might be useful for others as well.
-Especially if they ride the same combo like I do: Pebble Watch, some speakers, Flic button.

-> 🚧 This project is heavily under construction.
+The goal of this project was to explore comunication protocol of EUC and also refresh state of React Native development.

+To be honest, I built this primarily to for myself.
+However I do own Apple Developer account and this project has its pipeline on AppCenter, so in case you don't want to build the app on your own, contact me and I will add you into a distribution group.

 ## Supports

-- Supports only KingSong (18L), but it's designed in a way to easily write connectors for other unicycles.
+- Supports only KingSong (18L) for now, but it's designed in a way to easily write connectors for other unicycles / devices
-- Possible to connect with EUC Tricorder Pebble Watch App
+- Possible to connect with EUC Tricorder Pebble (Rebble) Watch App (you have to build it manually!)
-- Possible to connect with Flic Button (to trigger voice information)
+- Possible to connect with Flic Button to trigger voice information

 ## Contribution

 ### React Native

 If you want to collaborate on this, please reach me out.
-Otherwise you should be able to build it.
+Anyway, you should be able to build it quite easily.
 Install dependencies with Yarn, then build it for release in Xcode.

 ### Pebble